psi4j/sunsetr/README.md

 **If selecting Hyprsunset backend**:

 - **Do not use with hyprsunset's native config**: I recommend removing `hyprsunset.conf` entirely or backing it up. (sunsetr will need full control for smooth transition times)
-- **Make sure hyprsunset isn't already running** if you want this to work with `start_hyprsunset = true` from the default config.
+- **Make sure hyprsunset isn't already running** if you want to use the Hyprland or Hyprsunset backends.
 You can check that a hyprsunset process isn't already running using btop or an alternative method.
 - I recommend you **disable hyprsunset's systemd service** using `systemctl --user disable hyprsunset.service` and make sure to stop the process before running sunsetr.

 ### niri